PlayEscolar/action-autotag/README.md

+#

+This project create a action at Github actions
+This project is used by other projects in other CI pipelines using actions This repository need to be Public
+Need to create a TAG with the name that will be used in PlayEscolar projects

 # Autotag

 This action will auto-generate a Github tag whenever a new version is detected.
 The following "detection strategies" are available: